dbt-labs/docs.getdbt.com/website/docs/docs/cloud/git/setup-azure.md

 You must connect your service user before setting up a dbt Cloud project, as the service user's permissions determine which projects dbt Cloud can import.

-A dbt Cloud account admin with access to the service users Azure DevOps account must complete the following to connect the service user:
+A dbt Cloud account admin with access to the service user's Azure DevOps account must complete the following to connect the service user:
 1. Sign into the service user's Azure DevOps account.
 2. In dbt Cloud, click **Link Azure Service User**.
 3. You will be directed to Azure DevOps and must accept the Entra ID app's permissions.